 The Great Amen (from the Hebrew meaning "so be it") is boldly proclaimed by the congregation affirming the actions that have just taken place.

 When Jesus taught his disciples this prayer, it was a summary of all prayers.
 Placed in our liturgy at this place, it again becomes the summation of our prayers to God in blessing the Bread and Wine.

 The Breaking of the Bread, also called The Fraction

 In the Eucharist, the use of silence is active rather than passive and in this silence we break the bread and recall the body of Christ broken for us.
 The anthem following is a reflection on this action.

 All who feel called to receive Communion are welcome to do so at St. Mary’s, regardless of denomination or faith background.
 When receiving each element, it is appropriate to respond by saying "Amen."
 It is also appropriate and helpful for the person receiving wine to lightly hold the lowest part of the chalice base guiding the chalice to their mouth.
 Sometimes the question is raised about the possibility of passing germs from using the common cup.
 There has never been evidence of serious risk.
 Receiving communion from the common cup is a sign of unity within the body of Christ and among the fellowship of the faithful.
 When receiving, you are welcome to stand or kneel at the rail.
 If you prefer not to receive the wine, simply leave the altar rail after you have received the body of Christ.
 If you desire neither, please cross your arms over your heart so the priest and Eucharistic minister understand your wishes.
 You will receive a blessing instead of Communion.

 This concluding prayer thanks God for the gift of communion and recognizes that it inspires and empowers us to live out our Christian mission in the world.

 Blessing and Dismissal

-The service ends with the blessing by the priest or Bishop and the final words are a dismissal sending us into the world to be a blessing to others.
+The service ends with the blessing by the Celebrant (or deacon) and the final words are a dismissal, sending us into the world to be a blessing to others.